-How to Choose a Storage Solution for AI Training Data
+How To Choose a Storage Solution for AI Training Data

 Selecting the optimal storage solution for AI training data demands careful evaluation.
 These guidelines will assist in identifying the storage option that maximizes advantages while minimizing limitations.

 AI training data, however, is an exception.
-Because few organizations began embracing generative AI or developing their own AI models until recently, most lack experience deciding where and how to store the training data that powers their models.
+Because few organizations began embracing generative AI or developing their own AI models until recently, most lack experience in deciding where and how to store the training data that powers their models.

 What Is AI Training Data?

-As you likely know if you're familiar with the basics of generative AI technology, AI training data refers to the data used to train the large language models (LLMs) that power genAI apps and services.
+As you likely know if you're familiar with the basics of generative AI technology, AI training data refers to the data used to train the large language models (LLMs) that power GenAI apps and services.

 The Unique Storage Challenges of AI Training Data